Fundamental Forex Trading Strategies

 - Where can we find all the information?

 - In conclusion

 George Soros once made more than $1 billion in a forex trade alone, going short on AUD/USD, based on fundamental analysis.
 The Chinese economy was showing signs of weaknesses and the Australian economy is heavily dependent on the exports of raw materials to China.
-Weakening Aussie economy and cutting of interest rates by RBA were the reasons behind the trade.
+The weakening Aussie economy and the cutting of interest rates by RBA were the reasons behind the trade.
 Thanks to this he is $1 billion USD richer.
 This is a good example of how fundamental analysis should be employed.